 Principals are subordinate to senior board management and often have to answer to elected board members.
 Family or community members with concerns are completely outside school-system structures.
 Even with school staff a Principal must work within the considerable constraints set by collective agreements.

-Teachers usually get to command.
-Principals almost always have to negotiate.
+Teachers usually get to command their students.
+Principals almost always have to negotiate with adults.

 The job of school Principal requires a far greater range of skills and accountability than managerial positions in almost every other sector.
 Despite this many teachers receive little relevant preparation before being promoted to leading a school.
 Many jurisdictions mistakenly seem to believe that moving from the classroom to the school office isn’t such a big leap.

 The certification requirements for a Principal vary wildly between jurisdictions.
 Kentucky allows a teacher to assume the job of Principal for 5 years without any additional training Principal Certification.
 Ontario requires only 129 hours of basic overview courses (PQP1 + PQP2), Michigan 240 course-hours, Arizona and New Jersey at least 450, and Texas 585.
 (In contrast Ontario, more than 200 hours are needed to become a licensed Real Estate Agent.
 A typical Executive MBA program involves as many 400 or 500 class-hours.)